 Automatic revalidation allows some J status holders under certain circumstances to re-enter the U.S. with an expired U.S. visa stamp in their valid passport after visiting Canada, Mexico, or adjacent islands for less than 30 days.
-For more information, see https://internationaloffice.berkeley.edu/travel-canada-and-mexico
+For more information and to review eligibility, see https://internationaloffice.berkeley.edu/travel-canada-and-mexico